 All students in the Bachelor of Physiotherapy course are required to complete clinical practice placement in blocks of time, often outside teaching time.
-These clinical practice placements are essential to the program.
+These clinical practice placements are essential to the program and will require students to provide physiotherapy management to all genders across all age groups.
+To prepare for these placements, students will demonstrate their skills on their peers of all genders in assessments prior to placement.

 Prior to commencing clinical practice, all students need to present a complete immunisation schedule, and First Aid Certificates including CPR, as a requirement of the ACT and NSW health departments.